harishb93/reactnd-contacts-app/README.md

 ## Contributing

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.
+Because this is a code-along project and the commits correspond to specific videos in the program, pull requests will not be accepted.

 If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution.